johnson70630/Machine-Learning-from-Titanic-Disaster/README.md

 Among inputs, each feature is multiplied pairwise.
 Therefore, if there are N features in inputs, the quadratic term will have (N)(N+1)/2 features, and the entire feature vector will have N + (N)(N+1)/2 features (including the original first-order terms)

 ### Training
-Train the weights using Gradient Descent!
-After training is complete, please return the weights
+Train the weights using Gradient Descent.
+After training is complete, return the weights

 ## File
 ### [level 1](https://github.com/johnson70630/titanic-data-machine-learning/blob/main/titanic_competition/titanic_level1.py)